M66B/FairEmail/FAQ.md

 <a name="faq61"></a>
 **(61) Why are some messages shown dimmed?**

-Messages shown dimmed are locally moved messages for which the move is not confirmed by the server yet.
+Messages shown dimmed (grayed) are locally moved messages for which the move is not confirmed by the server yet.
-This can happen when the folder is set to not synchronize, when there is no connection to the server or when the messages are too old to be synchronized.
+This can happen when there is no connection to the server or the account (yet).
-Eventually, these messages will be synchronized when the connection to the server is restored or will be deleted if they are too old to be synchronized.
+These messages will be synchronized after a connection to the server and the account has been made or, if this never happens, will be deleted if they are too old to be synchronized.

-You can view these messages, but you cannot move these messages again until the previous move has been confirmed by the server.
+You can view these messages, but you cannot move these messages again until the previous move has been confirmed.

-Some providers don't keep track of sent messages or you might be using an SMTP server not related to the provider.
-This will result in messages in the sent folder never to be synchronized.
-See [this FAQ](#user-content-faq7) for more information on this.
+Pending [operations](#user-content-faq3) are shown in the operations view accessible from the main navigation menu.

 <br />